Merci-chao/userChrome.js/README.md

 | `reverse` | Use `F11` for semi-full screen and `Ctrl + F11` for picture-in-picture.|

 ## Changelog
+**Version 2025-08-20**
+- Not hiding the dragging spaces on no-Tabs Bar mode.

 **Version 2025-08-16**
 - Fix unintentional space on Tabs Bar.
 - Add check upate feature.